r-hub/blog/content/post/2020-03-03-packageRank/index.md

 > This post was contributed by [Peter Li](https://www.github.com/lindbrook/).
 Thank you, Peter!

-[`'packageRank'`](https://cran.r-project.org/package=packageRank)' is an R package that helps put package download counts into context.
-It does so via two functions, `cranDownloads()` and `packageRank()`.[^1]
+[`'packageRank'`](https://cran.r-project.org/package=packageRank) is an R package that helps put package download counts into context.
+It does so via two functions, `cranDownloads()` and `packageRank()`.

 `cranDownloads()` extends [`cranlogs::cran_downloads()`](http://r-hub.github.io/cranlogs/) package by adding a `plot()` method and a more user-friendly interface to the task of counting package downloads. `packageRank()` uses rank percentiles, a nonparametric statistic that tells you the percentage of packages with fewer downloads, to help you see how your package is doing compared to all other packages on [CRAN](https://cran.r-project.org/).

 In this post, I'll do two things.
-First, I'll give an overview of the package's features and functions.
+First, I'll give an overview of the package's core features and functions - a more detailed description of the package can be found on [GitHub](https://www.github.com/lindbrook/packageRank).
 Second, I'll discuss the systematic positive bias that affects download counts.

 Note that in this post, I'll refer to _active_ and _inactive_ packages: the former are packages that are still being developed and appear in the [CRAN repository](https://cran.r-project.org/web/packages/index.html); the latter are "retired" packages that are stored in the [Archive](https://cran.r-project.org/src/contrib/Archive) along with past versions of active packages.